Your South Coast Adventure Starts Here!

 Heather Christenbury Executive Director & Curator

 Heather’s impact on the museum landscape continued to grow as she took on roles at prestigious museums in the Denver area, serving as a consultant, curator, and collections manager.
-Her journey led her to the Oregon Coast, where she embarked on a new chapter as the Curator of the Coos History Museum in the fall of 2021.
-Her tenure was marked by significant changes, including the creation of new exhibits and a comprehensive overhaul of the museum’s operations and collections practices.
-Recognizing her transformative leadership, Heather was appointed as the Executive Director in 2023.
-In addition to her role at the Coos History Museum, she is also the President of the Oregon Museums Association, acting as the chair of the DEAI committee and the Membership & Development committee.
+Her journey led her to the Oregon Coast, where she embarked on a new chapter as the Curator of the Coos History Museum.
+Her tenure was marked by significant upgrades to the museum.
+Recognizing her transformative leadership, Heather was appointed as the Executive Director.
+In addition to her role at the Coos History Museum, she is also the President of the Oregon Museums Association.

 Email Rachel: rpaul@cooshistory.org